-Primary Care Provider Responsibilities
+Primary Care Provider (PCP) Responsibilities

-PCPs are responsible to:
+PCPs are responsible for:

-- Serve as the ongoing source of primary and preventive care for Members - Assist with coordination of care as appropriate for the Member's health care needs - Recommend referrals to specialists participating with Molina - Triage appropriately - Notify Molina of Members who may benefit from Care Management - Participate in the development of Care Management treatment plans
+• Serving as the ongoing source of primary and preventive care for Members.

+- Assisting with coordination of care as appropriate for the Member's health care needs. - Recommending referrals to specialists participating with Molina. - Appropriate triage. - Notifying Molina of Members who may benefit from Care Management. - Participating in the development of Care Management treatment plans.

-3. CULTURAL COMPETENCY AND LINGUISTIC SERVICES
+4. CULTURAL COMPETENCY AND LINGUISTIC SERVICES